monokrome/vim-user-configuration/README.md

 are interested in using this - please install pathogen by following the documentation [here](https://github.com/gmarik/vundle).

-After installing Vundle, you can just add the following to your vimrc in order to get started using my configuration:
+After installing Vundle, you can jadd the following to your vimrc in order to get started using my configuration:

     Bundle 'monokrome/vim-user-configuration'